huacnlee/rucaptcha/README.md

 # RuCaptcha

 This is a Captcha gem for Rails Application.
-It base on [mini_magick](https://github.com/minimagick/minimagick) to run ImageMagick command to draw Captcha image.
+It run ImageMagick command to draw Captcha image.

 So it's NO performance issue, and memory leak issue.